Better Goals-Based Tools Help Wealth Managers Keep The Wheels Rolling

 People are complicated.
 One individual is likely to have multiple relationships and accounts with different financial firms.
 Each different account type serves a different purpose.
 And when an advisor broadens a client relationship to an entire household or a family, what was complicated can suddenly grow in complexity to become problematic.

-In a GBWM approach, all of this complexity must be taken under consideration.
+In a GBWM approach, all of this complexity must be taken into consideration.
 That requires a wide and encompassing sweep of all data within a household’s financial picture.

 But gathering data is just the first step—making sense of the information is where advisors find insights and knowledge that form the basis for goals-based solutions.
 That’s where data aggregation becomes critical.